 Swedish Sisters Bakery

-Just like a few others on the list, Swedish Sisters Bakery don’t have a storefront but do take orders.
+Just like a few others on the list, Swedish Sisters Bakery doesn’t have a storefront but does take orders.

 Phone number: (214) 328-8109